• Skip to primary navigation

 What is bone marrow?

-A tissue found in the center of the bones.
+It is a tissue found in the center of the bones.
 Beef marrow is commonly consumed in Germany and many other parts of the world.
-It has a rich flavor, and it is mostly used to make bone marrow dumplings for soup, or to make spreads for toast, for instance, marrow butter.
+It has a rich flavor, and it is mostly used to make bone marrow dumplings for soup or to make spreads for toast, such as marrow butter.

 You can replace it with more butter.
-The procedure is the same, the dumplings will taste a bit different, but they will still be totally delicious.
+The procedure is the same: the dumplings will taste slightly different but still be totally delicious.

 What is egg custard?